doriguzzi/flad-federated-learning-ddos/README.md

 FLAD has been tested with a Multi Layer Perceptron (MLP) model consisting of two fully connected hidden layers of 32 neurons each.
 The output layer includes a single neuron whose value represents the predicted probability of a traffic flow of being malicious (DDoS).
 The input is an array-like  representation of a traffic flow, the same implemented in LUCID.
 For this reason, FLAD adopts the same traffic prepocessing tool of LUCID, including the support to the CIC-DDoS2019 DDoS dataset from the University of New Brunswick (UNB) (https://www.unb.ca/cic/datasets/index.html).
 Follows the same procedure for traffic pre-processing presented in the LUCID repository (https://github.com/doriguzzi/lucid-ddos).

 FLAD requires a labelled dataset, including the traffic traces in the format of ```pcap``` files.
-The traffic pre-processing functions are implemented in the ```lucid_dataset_parser.py``` Python script.
+The traffic pre-processing functions are implemented in the ```lucid_dataset_parser.py``` Python script of the [LUCID project] (https://github.com/doriguzzi/lucid-ddos).
 It currently supports three DDoS datasets from the University of New Brunswick (UNB) (https://www.unb.ca/cic/datasets/index.html): CIC-IDS2017, CSE-CIC-IDS2018, CIC-DDoS2019, plus a custom dataset containing a SYN Flood DDoS attack (SYN2020).
 FLAD has been tested on the CIC-DDoS2019 dataset and the results are reported in the paper referenced above.
 More information on this traffic pre-processing tool can be found in the LUCID documentation.

 ### First step

 The traffic pre-processing operation comprises two steps.
-The first parses the file with the labels (if needed) all extracts the features from the packets of all the ```pcap``` files contained in the source directory.
+The first parses the file with the labels and extracts the features from the packets of all the ```pcap``` files contained in the source directory.
 The features are grouped in flows, where a flow is a set of features from packets with the same source IP, source UDP/TCP port, destination IP and destination UDP/TCP port and protocol.
 Flows are bi-directional, therefore, packet (srcIP,srcPort,dstIP,dstPort,proto) belongs to the same flow of (dstIP,dstPort,srcIP,srcPort,proto).
 The result is a set of intermediate binary files with extension ```.data```.

 This first step can be executed with command: